Obama makes push on Syria, to examine Russian proposal on chemical weapons

 "Mr. President, lay out the case.
 It's an important case for the future national security of this country.
 You're right on your decision, now show Americans why you believe it's right," Rogers said on MSNBC.
 "And when he does that, I think we're going to get votes."

-Assad, in an interview with CBS television, denied there was any evidence linking his government to the attack and warned that if there were strikes against Syria, the United States should expect reprisals.
+Assad, in an interview with CBS television, denied there was any evidence linking his government to a suspected August 21 chemical attack near Damascus that U.S. officials say killed more than 1,400 people.
+If there were strikes against Syria, the United States "should expect everything," Assad said.

-Susan Rice, making her first major speech since taking over as Obama's national security adviser, said the United States cannot allow countries such as North Korea and Iran to think Washington would not react to a chemical weapons attack.
+A survey by USA Today on Monday found majorities of both the Senate and House remained uncommitted on whether to back military action, complicating predictions about the outcome.

-"We cannot allow terrorists bent on destruction, or a nuclear North Korea, or an aspiring nuclear Iran, to believe for one minute that we are shying away from our determination to back up our longstanding warnings," she said at the New America Foundation think tank.
+A fraction of lawmakers - 22 senators and 22 House members - are on record as supporting strikes, USA Today said, with 19 senators and 130 House members saying they are against.

-The Senate Foreign Relations Committee narrowly passed a resolution last week endorsing military strikes but prohibiting the insertion of U.S. ground combat troops in Syria and limiting the intervention to a maximum of 90 days.
+The Senate Foreign Relations Committee narrowly passed a resolution last week that prohibited the insertion of U.S. ground combat troops in Syria and limited the intervention to a maximum of 90 days.

 But with the hunt on for more votes, other alternatives were being explored.
 Representative Chris van Hollen, a Maryland Democrat, said he was writing a resolution with Democrat Gerald Connolly of Virginia that would be narrower than the Senate resolution.